Skip to main content

 Description

-Through the Peace Track Initiative work, Jarhum has been supporting inclusion of women in the peace process, including by sending women’s independent delegations to UN led and GCC led peace processes, leading Track II diplomacy consultations with women groups, as well as, working to protect women human rights defenders in Yemen.
-She has led efforts to draft the Yemeni National Agenda for Women, Peace, and Security and led civil society consultations for supporting the development of the National Action Plan for Implementing UNSC 1325 resolution in Yemen.
-She is a Gender, Peace, and Security Expert.
-She has more than 15 years’ experience working to advocate women’s, children’s and refugees’ rights with many organisations including Oxfam, UNICEF, ESCWA, UNDP, and JICA, in Yemen and the Middle East and North Africa region.
+Through her work with the Peace Track Initiative, Jarhum has supported the inclusion of women in peace processes, including sending independent women’s delegations to UN‑ and GCC‑led peace talks, leading Track II diplomatic consultations with women’s groups, and working to protect women human rights defenders in Yemen.
+She also led efforts to develop the Yemeni National Agenda for Women, Peace and Security, and facilitated civil society consultations that contributed to Yemen’s National Action Plan for the implementation of UN Security Council Resolution 1325.
+She is recognized as an expert in gender, peace, and security, with over 15 years of experience advocating for the rights of women, children, and refugees with organizations such as Oxfam, UNICEF, ESCWA, UNDP, and JICA in Yemen and the broader MENA region.